forwinder15/learndiesels/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 Why haven't you got it yet? 😉 This should be an easy decision.
 It benefits both you and them.
 Even if they want you to stay after work hours and complete the training.
 Bite the bullet and do it.
 It shows them you care and when you move on one day, you'll have it in your pocket.

-### Your Company does not offer to pay but, would like you to have it.
+### Your Company does not offer to pay but, would like you to have it

 Basically, **_Should I get it myself?_** This one is tough.
 I was lucky enough to work for a place that had a trainer and I was able to get mine and get paid for it.
 Not everyone is so lucky.
 I would say if you really want it go for it!
 I would always let the shop manager know.
 You never know what they might do.
 You might be the only one who ever asked.